Who Am I?

-As a humanistic, client-centered therapist I believe in person’s inherent worth, resilience, and underlying drive for life and well-being, even in the grip of very painful emotions and self-sabotaging behaviors.
-I see clients as their own main authority on their life’s direction, and myself as an trained attentive non-judgmental companion for this part of their journey.
+As a humanistic, client-centered therapist I welcome people interested in improving their lives through introspection, self-awareness, creative expression, and genuine human connection.
+I believe in person’s inherent worth, resilience, and underlying drive for aliveness and well-being, even in the grip of very painful emotions and self-sabotaging behaviors.
+While you are your own main authority on your journey’s direction and choices, I see myself as an attentive non-judgmental companion for this part of your life adventure.

 Back to Top Contact